-Too powdery is not good, but wet weed is worse.
-Pot that looks or feels wet is one of the most definite signs that it has been adulterated with another liquid drug.
+Too powdery is not good, but wet weed is even worse.
+A pot that looks or feels wet is one of the most definite signs of adulterating it with another liquid drug.

 If the smell is harsher and even synthetic-like, it’s highly likely that fuel or smell adulterants, like perfume, have been added to give the goods that recognizable skunky smell.

-Marijuana that has been soaked in fuel will burst into flames immediately, whereas normal weed should spark or pop.
+Marijuana soaked in fuel will burst into flames immediately, whereas regular weed should spark or pop.
 The color of smoke might change as well if your cannabis has been laced with perfume or other chemicals.